Norfolk rescued orphaned seal found relaxing on French beach

 He was released into The Wash in October, with an increased weight to 39.5kg (87lbs).

-Evangelos Achilleous, from the RSPCA centre, said: "We were so delighted to hear that Salsa has been spotted looking so well - and that he was all the way over in France enjoying his new found freedom."
+Evangelos Achilleous, from the RSPCA centre, said: "We were so delighted to hear that Salsa has been spotted looking so well - and that he was all the way over in France enjoying his new-found freedom."

 He described the pup as "very cheeky" as he would "always remove the plug in his pool and drain the water out several times a day".